A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP: Proof of

-\red{ In Section \ref{sec:general_chains}, we illustrate the rules for connecting the children given the pattern of edges for the parent, and show why this leads to the aforementioned two Markov chains.
-Then in \Cref{sec:region_thm}, we prove that $R$ (as given in \Cref{def:region}), is the maximal feasible region of distributions achievable through these chains. }
+\red{ In Section \ref{sec:general_chains}, we illustrate the rules for connecting the children, and show why this leads to the Markov chains in \Cref{fig:general_mcs}.
+Then in \Cref{sec:algo}, we give a specific example of how to maintain feasible distributions on all the cuts in the hierarchy by choosing appropriate transition probabilities on the Markov chains in \Cref{fig:general_mcs}.
+This already gives a $\frac43$-approximation algorithm for half-integral cycle cut TSP, which we describe in Algorithm \ref{alg:main}.
+Finally in \Cref{sec:region_thm}, we complete the picture by proving that $R$ (as given in \Cref{def:region}), is the maximal feasible region of distributions achievable through these chains. }